 - Your first vehicle, if used for transportation

 - Property used in a trade or business

 Send a Request for Reconsideration (SSA Form 561) to Social Security and in it explain that the check was not income because it was a refund.
-This needs to be done within ten days to retain your benefits while they decide.
+This needs to be done within sixty days to retain your benefits while they decide.
 This is a new rule established by a settlement and many SSA representatives may not be familiar with the new rule, so it is advisable to file your Request for Reconsideration within ten days if possible.
 You may include the citation to this Social Security rule for rebates and refunds: “SSA – POMS: SI 00815.250.”
 See also EM-21064 EM for more information about the expanded period of time for Goldberg v.
 Kelly continuation of benefits.

 You can file a Request for Reconsideration form mentioned above, arguing that an exception to the resource limit should apply because this payment is unique and was a refund.

-You may also send a Request for a Waiver (SSA Form 632)to Social Security and explain that there should be an exception to the resource limit because this payment is unique.
+You may also send a Request for a Waiver (SSA Form 632) to Social Security and explain that there should be an exception to the resource limit because this payment is unique.
 Also, you will want to explain on this form that you were not at fault for the overpayment, and you cannot afford to repay the overpayment.
 You can make both requests at the same time.